 An unusual and fun thing to do in San Francisco from the Embarcadero is to climb the Filbert street steps.
 One of the cool, hidden stairs to climb, Filbert stairs to the top of Coit tower is unique with beautiful public gardens and hidden homes and peek a boo views of the bay and city skyline below while you are exploring this fun neighborhood on your way up to Coit Tower.

 Check out this tour of the Filbert Steps here for more inspiration to visiting this beautiful and quiet neighborhood

 Explore the Greenwich stairs

-Also close to the Filbert street stairs are the colorful homes, gardens and hidden spots of this lovely little stairs and neighborhood with views of the bay and city skyline.
+One of the fun things to do in San Francisco is to climb all the unique stairs like the Greenwich stairs in the little Italy neighborhood and Coit Tower area.
+Also, close by to Greenwich is the Filbert street stairs which are fun to explore with the colorful homes, gardens and hidden spots of this lovely little stairs and neighborhood with views of the bay and city skyline.

 Check out more inspiration to visiting the Greenwich Steps and North Beach here for more details.

 Check out the Moscone Center